mlopIT/RootBud/flutter_app/README.md

 flutter run

-Now you wait, for the flutter to load...
+Now you wait, for the flutter app to load...

+Please note...
-When changing the "main.dart" file of the app, press lowercase r inside of the terminal to hot-reload the app (its an easy way to see all of the chnages you've made to the app itself).
+When changing the "main.dart" file of the app, press lowercase r inside of the VS Code terminal to "hot-reload" the Flutter app (its an easy way to see all of the changes you've made to the app).

 ____________________________________________________________________________________________________________________________________